-Highlighting the work of 26 street artists, this installation has been created by Inzouk Assoc, a non-profit association organizing cultural events related to street pictorial praxis.
+Created by Inzouk Assoc, a non-profit association organizing cultural events related to street pictorial praxis, this uncommon installation highlights the work of 29 street artists.

 They’ve all agreed to collaborate to sculpt, paint and create something inside and outside to give birth to this Forêt Escargot.